 Florence High School

-- Florence High School's student population of 1,037 students has grown by 5% over five school years.
+Florence High School's student population of 1,037 students has stayed relatively flat over five school years.

 |Grades Offered||Grades 10-12|